-JRCERT

-20 N. Wacker Drive, Suite 2850

-Chicago, IL 60606-3182
+JRCERT 20 N. Wacker Drive, Suite 2850 Chicago, IL 60606-3182 312-704-5300 www.jrcert.org mail@jrcert.org

-312-704-5300

-www.jrcert.org

-mail@jrcert.org

-The Rio Grande is also accredited by the North Central Association of Colleges and Schools.
+The University of Rio Grande/Rio Grande Community College (collectively "Rio Grande") is also accredited by the North Central Association of Colleges and Schools.
 The Radiologic Technology program is approved by the Ohio Board of Regents and the Ohio Department of Health.